Factors to Consider If Your Dog Can Hike

 Fit the straps comfortably to your body.
 When adjusting the straps, ensure that the backpack weight is properly distributed.
 Fine-tune the chest and hip straps to the appropriate fit.
 Also, tighten the shoulder strap, but not so much that it is no longer comfortable.

-For every hiking trip you take, there will always be a packing, cleaning, and storing process.
-You can't just pack your things impulsively.
-Plan everything before you go hiking.
-Afterward, don't forget to take good care of your gear and equipment.
+The best thing that you can do is plan everything before you go hiking.
+Afterward, don’t forget to take good care of your gear and equipment.
 And finally, clean and wash everything, then store your equipment, so that it will be as good as new when you use it in the future.